 12 step groups (or “fellowships”) look at addiction as a physical, emotional and spiritual disease.
 Each person is encouraged to develop their own understanding of spirituality.
 But these programs are not religious.
 Most individuals – whether religious, agnostic or atheist – can adapt them to their own particular beliefs.
 Immediately below you will find information on a variety of 12 step groups.
 You will see that each group has is a little different when it comes to the foods eaten or avoided.
 We have gathered some information about each group to help you begin your search for the right group for you.
 Remember that trial and error in searching for support is something that many food addicts find to be necessary in their journey seeking food addiction recovery.

 The oldest, largest and most diverse food-related 12 step fellowship.
-Personal definition of food plan results in lower percentage of abstinent recovery.
 There is no requirement to weigh and measure food.
 Does not endorse a specific food plan.
 Has Dignity of Choice pamphlet that outlines several suggested food plans.

 Named GreySheet because originally written on grey paper.
 Defined abstinence actual plan given by a sponsor w/over 90 days of abstinence.
 Food is weighed and measured, as agreed upon with a sponsor, without exception, under any and all conditions.
 No sugar, grains or alcohol.